Fuady/Portfolio/README.md

-# Portfolio
+# Data Science Portfolio Projects
 Greetings!
 My name is Angga, and I'm excited to share my still-developing data analytics and engineer portfolio.
 Within this repository, you'll find a comprehensive catalog of projects completed in various data analytics/engineering courses or self-development exercises, each of which covers essential skills and techniques.

-# Data Science Projects

 # Sales and Marketing Data Science